 Cluster

 If connectivity is lost between nodes for any amount of time:

-• Incoming events in this scenario are automatically parsed and queued on disk.
-Queued data is automatically stored to database when master node is available.
+- Incoming events in this scenario are automatically parsed and queued on disk.
+Queued data is automatically stored to the database when the master node is available.

-• Logmanager slave automatically sends periodic emails to system admin about cluster disconnect (every 2 minutes) to notify admin about disconnected cluster.
+- Logmanager slave automatically sends periodic emails to the system admin about cluster disconnect (every 2 minutes).

-Do not keep cluster disconnected for long period of times!
-Any cluster issue should be resolved in matter of days at worst case.
+Do not keep cluster disconnected for long period of time!
+Any cluster issue should be resolved within a matter of days at worst.

+Cluster